philip1134/mini-mo/README.rst

    :alt: Supported Python versions

-``minimo`` is a lightweight automation framework. mainly focused on automated test/task. the project name comes from the mini robot M-O in WALL-E as the following guy:
+``minimo`` is a lightweight automation framework. mainly focuses on automated test/task. the project name comes from the mini robot M-O in WALL-E as the following guy: